IBM-Bluemix-Docs/go/index.md

 * View your repo by clicking **View repo**.
 * View and modify your toolchain by clicking the name of the toolchain.

-You can use the {{site.data.keyword.dev_cli_long}} to work with your Go app locally by using `ibmcloud dev` commands.
+You can use the {{site.data.keyword.cloud_notm}} CLI to work with your Go app locally by using `ibmcloud dev` commands.
 These tools help you quickly iterate locally and push your changes to the cloud.

 1. Use the `ibmcloud dev build` command to build your app.
 2. Use the `ibmcloud dev run` command to run the app locally.
 Your app is run in the Docker containers on your local system.
 You can test your app in a browser by accessing `http://localhost:8080`.